 A large environmental bond paid for by JTB Quarry Pty Ltd is held by SON and to be utilised in the case of JTB Quarry Pty Ltd foreclosing or not meeting its rehabilitation goals.
 Further we would like to note that no new rock is being extracted from the earth, and have not done so for 4 years.
 The submission is for the processing and removal from site as a part of the rehabilitation for the quarry site.

-JTB Quarry Pty Ltd appreciates the support mentioned by the quarry neighbour for the crushing process and quarry rehabilitation phase to planning conditions will still be applicable.
+JTB Quarry Pty Ltd appreciates the support mentioned by the quarry

+As this application is for a variation to an existing approval, all the original planning conditions will still be applicable.
 Should Council resolve to approve this application for a variation, it would be subject to the same conditions, one of which would specify that Reversing alarms on vehicles and equipment must be managed on site to ensure that they do not interfere with the amenity of nearby residential properties while complying with the Occupational Safety & Health Regulations 1996 and the Environmental (Noise) Protection Regulations 1997.